oxford & international

 What is this group?

-This is a newly launched private group run by Oxford Biosecurity Group that aims to establish internal forecasts on biosecurity topics.
+This is a private group launched in February 2025 that aims to establish forecasts on biosecurity topics.
+We completed our trial period in May 2025 and are now an indepedent group.
 The goal is to provide a credible source of evaluated forecasts, enabling stakeholders to understand likely outcomes, prioritise resources, and drive informed decision-making in biosecurity.
 Our initial three-month focus is on viral outbreaks.
-Our initial 3-month trial version is underway, though we are accepting applications on a rolling basis.
+We are accepting applications on a rolling basis.
 We are also interested in hearing from potential collaborators and partners.
-Find our more below.
+Find out more below.

 What will we be forecasting?